Haeundae Doosan We've the Zenith

 Haeundae Doosan We've the Zenith is a complex of three residential towers in the Haeundae District of Busan, South Korea, which was completed in 2011.
-With 80 floors and a height of 301 m, as of 2022, Tower A is the 22nd-tallest residential building in the world, and is the seventh tallest building in South Korea.
+With 80 floors and a height of 300 m, as of 2026, Tower A is the 37th-tallest residential building in the world, and is the seventh tallest building in South Korea.

-The Haeundae Doosan We’ve the Zenith consists of three residential buildings, with 70, 75 and 80 stories respectively, comprising 1,788 households in total, and one office building on its 42500 sqm site.
+The Haeundae Doosan We've the Zenith consists of three residential buildings, with 70, 75 and 80 stories respectively, comprising 1,788 households in total, and one office building on its 42500 sqm site.
 The total construction work took 48 months from November 2007 to November 2011.

 Architecture and design

 The curves from the waves of the Haeundae beach, and Mt.
 Jang contribute to the design of the complex, and it is inspired by the shape of flower petals as well.
 The curved shape of the exterior allows residents views of Haeundae beach, Nurimaru and Gwangan Bridge.

-De Stefano & Partners, a specialist design firm in a field of high rise architecture, is credited for the architecture of Doosan We’ve the Zenith; Jerde Partnership International designed the commercial building; and the SWA Group, which conducted the landscaping of the U.S. Disney World, carried out landscaping work of Haeundae Doosan We’ve the Zenith.
+De Stefano & Partners, a specialist design firm in a field of high rise architecture, is credited for the architecture of Doosan We've the Zenith; Jerde Partnership International designed the commercial building; and the SWA Group, which conducted the landscaping of the U.S. Disney World, carried out landscaping work of Haeundae Doosan We've the Zenith.

+The buildings received a Korea Good Design award in 2011.

 Structure and safety

-A structural health monitoring (SHM) system equipped with sensors that check wind load and earthquake load to the building in real time has been applied to Haeundae Doosan We’ve the Zenith.
+A structural health monitoring (SHM) system equipped with sensors that check wind load and earthquake load to the building in real time has been applied to Haeundae Doosan We've the Zenith.
 The structural design was carried out by U.S. Thornton Tomasetti, a firm that also designed Taipei 101—a high-rise building in Taiwan.

-The Haeundae Doosan We’ve the Zenith has a refuge area every three floors, which can be utilized as a resting area or a hanging garden under normal circumstances and is used as a refuge space in the event of emergency.
+The Haeundae Doosan We've the Zenith has a refuge area every three floors, which can be utilized as a resting area or a hanging garden under normal circumstances and is used as a refuge space in the event of emergency.
 To prevent spalling, which is the explosion that can occur when the concrete is exposed to high temperatures, the buildings were built with high strength concrete using a spalling failure prevention method.
 This technology was recognized with a New Construction Technology Certification from the Ministry of Land, Transport and Maritime Affairs in September 2008.